A Deception Turns Deadly

 The graves of Michael Holt, Jr., and another Revolutionary veteran are here.
 Given that he used part of his house as a tavern for travelers, it was likely somewhere between here and the Hillsborough-Salisbury Road, which at this point runs through the field on the other side of modern Hanford Road.
 Lee likely expected to find Tarleton along the road near the house, so his forces would have approached in battle lines from the right.

 Holt’s replacement tombstone, prominent on the mound and facing toward you, bears an intriguing epitaph copied from the original.
 Holt was a captain of the local militia in 1768, during protests by the Regulators against the colony’s government over corruption and unfair tax practices.
 As a court justice, he was a target.
-Royal Gov. William Tryon first marched from New Bern with militia units to restore order that year.
+He was one of several men whipped by the Regulators during their takeover of the Hillsborough courthouse that year.
+Royal Gov. William Tryon marched with militia units from Charlotte and Salisbury to restore order.
 He probably stayed in Holt’s home.
-The Regulators did not confront him, however, and Tryon eventually went back.
-However, Holt was one of several men whipped by the Regulators during their first takeover of the Hillsborough courthouse.
+The Regulators did not confront him, however, and Tryon eventually left.

 In 1776, Holt took the side of the king and formed a Loyalist militia unit.
 In February he led them from here toward Cross Creek (now Fayetteville).
 Tories were gathering there to support a planned British invasion from the mouth of the Cape Fear River.
 Holt apparently did not know that was their intent.
 He learned it on the way and changed his mind, returning here with some of his men and planning to become a Patriot.
 He thus avoided disaster at the Battle of Moore’s Creek Bridge.
 But he was arrested as a Tory anyway, and imprisoned in Halifax and Philadelphia.
 (This may be why Lee thought Tarleton would be camped here.)
 Holt eventually convinced the state government of his change of heart, was released on parole, and spent the rest of the war peacefully running his plantation and tavern.